 As other needs arise, we will post them here.
 You can learn more about other ways to help by clicking here.

 Remember, the most important thing we can all do to help is to practice social distancing and wash our hands regularly.

 Riverside is welcoming donations of medical supplies that are difficult to obtain if the items are new and in unopened boxes.
 We can only accept the items noted here:

 For corporate or industry donations of a larger scale, please contact Allison Fonner at firstname.lastname@example.org.
 She will connect you to the right person.

 Items may be dropped off during the designated hours at each facility as outlined below.

-Riverside is accepting homemade face covers for use by our skilled nursing facility residents to help decrease any chance of transmitting the virus even if showing no symptoms.
-This allows the medical grade masks and other protective equipment to be saved for the health care workers interacting with COVID-19 patients in our hospitals.
+Riverside is accepting homemade face covers for use by visitors and others, including our skilled nursing facility residents.
 Riverside will wash and process all of the face covers before they are distributed.

 Face covers should be made with two layers of tightly woven 100 percent cotton fabric.
 We suggest one of the four patterns below.
 These can be made with ties or elastic.
 As the elastic to make them is now in high demand, another option is to utilize elastic hair bands.
 We have found that it works best if you cut the band and sew it to the mask instead of leaving the band as a complete circle.